The Ulysses Problem: Canto XXVI and What Gets Lost Between Italian and English

 The Speech That Damned Him: Or Did It?

 Ulysses speaks.
-His words are among the most famous in all of Italian literature.
-In fact, they sound heroic.
+His words are among the most famous in all of Italian literature, and they sound heroic.
 They sound right.
 Here is the crucial passage:

 “Considerate la vostra semenza: